JunhongZhou7/Course-Registration-Script-for-McGill-Minerva/README.md

 #Mcgill Course Registration Script
 #Description
     -This program automatically tries to register for the CRNs provided for the user.

+For non-programmers:
+#Just download the .exe file and run it.

+For people with coding background:
 #How-to
     -Having the prerequisite python libraries / softwares downloaded (see more below) -Log into minerva and go to the page of quick add/drop courses in remote-debugging mode on Chrome (instruction below)